PreetiLadwa/PreetiLadwa/README.md

 - 👋 Hi, I’m @PreetiLadwa
-- 👀 I’m interested in cloud computing
+- 👀 I’m interested in Project Management and User Experience web Develepment
 - 🌱 I’m currently learning to code in python
 - 📫 How to reach me via linkedIn at Preeti Ladwa